msegoviag/exifharvester/README.md

 ### API
 `python exifharvester.py -u dpreview.com -api 0` (The Nominatim API is not used) <br>
-`python exifharvester.py -u dpreview.com -api 1` (The use of the Nominatim API is enforced.)
+`python exifharvester.py -u dpreview.com -api 1` (The use of the Nominatim API is enforced)

 ### Print the help
 `python exifharvester.py -h`